-At least 33 upper division (300-400 level) communication (COMM) courses are required for graduation with a communication major.
-While not required to do so, students may with advance planning create "Areas of Emphasis" consisting of groups of three or four upper division courses focusing on a particular aspect of communication studies.
+At least 33 upper division (300–400 level) communication (COMM) credits are required for graduation with a communication major.
+Students may with advance planning create “Areas of Emphasis” consisting of groups of three or four upper division courses focusing on a particular aspect of communication studies.
 Emphases may consist of COMM offerings combined with courses that deal with communication in other disciplines — these courses all count toward the 33 credit requirement.

 Areas of Emphasis